Skip to main content

 Step 3: Install Citrix VDA

-VMs must be running with bridged networking before you install VDA.
-VMs on NAT networking can’t be reached directly by Citrix Cloud or end users.
-You can’t change the network mode after a VM is deployed.
+Machines must be reachable over the network before you install VDA.
+Orka VMs on NAT networking can’t be reached directly by Citrix Cloud or end users, and you can’t change the network mode after a VM is deployed.

 ansible-playbook -i inventory install_citrix_vda.yml -e "vm_name=<vm_name>" -e "vm_username=<admin_username>" -e "vm_password=<admin_password>" -e "citrix_installer_url=<citrix_dmg_url>" -e "hostname_suffix=<domain_suffix>"